Telefonica/mistica-ios/Mistica/Source/Components/NavigationBar/README.md

 #  UINavigationBar

-The UINavigationBar component will not be implmented because we promote the native UINavigationBar.

-But Mistica provides styles for UINavigationBar based on the brand used.
+Mística doesn't provide a custom navigation bar component.
+Instead, it recommends the usage of the native `UINavigationBar` and provides styles based on the brand used.

 ## Usage

-Mistica provides an extension to `UINavigationBar` named `applyMisticaStyle`.
+Mística provides an extension to `UINavigationBar` named `applyMisticaStyle`.

 ```swift
 override func viewDidLoad() {